Catalina Island and Cabo San Lucas FoxRVTravel from our cruise ship.

 Avalon on Catalina Island photo was taken from our cruise ship.

-When on a cruise you are not guaranteed port visits, but rather you are guaranteed a cruise (I think).
-Hopefully, the cruise will go to the ports they advertised but they are not guaranteed.
+When on a cruise, you are not guaranteed port visits, but rather you are guaranteed a cruise (I think).
+Hopefully, the cruise will go to the advertised ports, but they are not guaranteed.
 Just one week prior, a cruise ship was loaded with passengers and never left port.
 Everyone had to get off that same day.
 I assume they got a full refund.

 Catalina Casino. at Avalon on Catalina Island.